 Fad diets, and the legitimate ones, stop you from eating lots of calories.
 Yes, what you do eat will be packed with energy, but that doesn’t appease your stomach.
 Try telling your gut that it can’t eat for another couple of hours and listen to its response!

 There’s no reason to worry about your daily calorie count when you put on muscle.
 To gain mass, it’s vital to consume enough calories so that your muscles aren’t waiting around for food.
 They need protein, carbs, and fats to regenerate cells and build new ones, and that’s a benefit most dieters can’t boast.
-All you need to do is to check out a weight gain calculator and input your target, and it will tell you how many calories you need to eat per day.
+All you need to do is to check out a bulking calculator and input your target, and it will tell you how many calories you need to eat per day.
 The result might shock you a little bit!

 Please don’t take this as an excuse to gorge on junk food.
 Even though your cells need an abundant supply of energy, what you eat still matters as the muscles require the right nutrients to grow.